Imaginary Time Propagation on a Quantum Chip: Acknowledgments

-We thank Alessandro Roggero for helpful discussions.\\ FT is supported by the Q@TN grant ANuPC-QS.
+FT is supported by the Q@TN grant ANuPC-QS.
 PL is supported by the Q@TN grant ML-QForge.
 This work was prepared in part by LLNL under Contract DE-AC52-07NA27344 with support from the Laboratory Directed Research and Development grant 19-DR-005.\\